 In 1973 Essex Unitarian Church was demolished and the organ was removed by Geoffrey Ramsden and four helpers, and installed in Brighton.
 Mr Ramsden was dedicated to saving and restoring Unitarian Church organs.
 The organ has later beautifully restored by organist Dr Geoffrey Revell.

-More history and technical details are given in the download file.
+More history and technical details of the organ are given in this document: